James-Fleming12/EvidentialHDC/docs/robust_iterations.md

 **Verdict: partial.
-The decoupling mechanism survives at medium and raises the ceiling (the headline oracle gains on car/ts), but it costs the crosstalk label-free TTA — the exact trade the method was meant to break.** The naive update fails on the very classes whose direction the dircons retained.
+The decoupling mechanism survives at medium and raises the ceiling (the headline oracle gains on car/ts), but it costs the crosstalk label-free TTA, the exact trade the method was meant to break.** The naive update fails on the very classes whose direction the dircons retained.
 The most likely fix is two-pronged and cheap to micro-test: (a) reduce L_dir's effect on the classes the assignment needs (weight dircons by the class's inverse oracle-need, or apply it